BDC Hamburger Icon

 10. FedEx Small Business Grant Contest

-Minority entrepreneurs and small business owners can apply for the annual FedEx Small Business Grant Contest, where 12 businesses can win up to $50,000 each to grow their business.
+Minority entrepreneurs and small business owners can apply for the annual FedEx Small Business Grant Contest, in which 12 businesses can win up to $50,000 each.

 • The grand prize is $50,000, plus $7,500 in FedEx printing services.

-To apply, visit the FedEx Small Business Grant Contest page and write a short profile about why you started your business, what the company does, what makes your company different, any social causes your business embraces, and how you plan to use your grant money to improve your business.
+To apply, visit the FedEx Small Business Grant Contest page.
+You’ll write a short profile about why you started your business, what the company does and what makes your company different; you’ll also include any social causes your business embraces and how you plan to use your grant money to improve your business.
 You may also include video content in the form of a one-minute YouTube video about your company and its mission.

 TipBottom line